charliecalvert/CloudNotes/Assignments/MidtermFinal/Prog270Final2017.md

 ## Overview

+THIS DOCUMENT IS STILL A WORK IN PROGRESS.
+IT IS NOT THE FINAL FINAL, BUT HOPEFULLY CLOSE ENOUGH TO LET YOU GET STARTED.

 The goal of the final is to demonstrate your ability to deploy web sites to the cloud.
 In particular, I want to see the following running simultaneously on EC2:

 - Your Apache website running on Port 80